-Trading merchandise, finished goods, work-in-progress, raw materials, fuel and lubricants, and other inventories are valued at the lower of cost (determined principally on the weighted average basis) and net realisable value.
+Trading merchandise, finished goods, raw materials, fuel and lubricants, and other inventories are valued at the lower of cost (determined principally on the weighted average basis) and net realisable value.
 Cost represents the original purchase price plus the incidental cost incurred in bringing the inventories to their present location and condition.
-The cost of finished goods and work-in-progress include cost of raw materials, direct labour and an appropriate proportion of manufacturing overheads.
+The cost of finished goods includes cost of raw materials, direct labour and an appropriate proportion of manufacturing overheads.